 Aim and scopeCrystal Research and Technology is an international journal devoted to the publication of research work in experimental, industrial and theoretical crystallography.
-Crystal Research and Technology invites manuscripts of review articles and original papers, and book reviews.
-Only manuscripts of reviews and original papers not yet published and not submitted for publication elsewhere in any medium of public nature, including electronic journals and computer databases, will be accepted for publication in the journal.
+Crystal Research and Technology invites manuscripts of review articles and original papers, as well as occasional book reviews.
+The journal will consider for publication manuscripts of reviews and original papers not yet published and not submitted for publication elsewhere in any medium of public nature, including electronic journals and computer databases.
+Book reviews must be discussed an with an editor before submission.

 Crystal Research and Technology will primarily cover the following topics:

 - Crystal growth techniques and phenomena (including bulk growth and thin film)

 - Modern crystalline materials (e.g. smart materials, nanocrystals, quasicrystals and liquid crystals),